l-a-u-g-h-i-n-g/Discord.py-Persona-Bot-/README.md

 dotenv

 ## Setup
 Setup everything in the config.txt.
 Note GEMINI_API_KEY and GEMINI_API_URL can be any OpenAI compatible service, I just use gemini since it's free.
+## notes
+I apoliogize for the references to grok, I was making a funny grok clone for something and figured I'd reuse this